Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Open GitHub Copilot Chat, click `+` to clear prompt history, then type the following command:

-Compare the difference between asking the two following things:
+Compare the difference between asking the following three methods:

 1) Simple: